 We all get scared or anxious, but there are excellent on-line resources to help solo travellers, and particularly women.
 Travelling solo doesn’t mean you have to be on your own all the time.
 You could take a group tour and they will organise everything for you, or if you want company there are always places to meet other people – cafes, community events, and yes, even in bars and pubs.

-If you’re after tips or inspiring stories of other travellers try A Girls Guide to Travelling Alone (they featured my story!), or Solo Traveler (I’m not on that one).
-Or google “women travelling alone”.
+If you’re after tips or inspiring stories of other travellers try A Girls Guide to Travelling Alone (they featured my story!).
+It’s mainly European, so if you’re interested in overseas travel check it out.